 On May 9, 2012, the Compensation Committee of our Board of Directors granted stock options to acquire 422,962 shares of our common stock to certain executive officers and employees under the Plan.
 These stock options were granted at an exercise price of \$13.24 per share, which is equal to the closing price for our common stock on the date of the grant.
 On August 6, 2012, the Compensation Committee of the Board of Directors granted stock options to acquire 21,978 shares of our common stock to Matthew M. Mannelly.
 These stock options were granted at an exercise price of \$15.66 per share, which is equal to the closing price for our common stock on the date of grant.
 The stock options will vest 33.3% per year over three years and are exercisable for up to ten years from the date of grant.
-On May 14, 2013, the Compensation Committee of our Board of Directors granted stock options to acquire 227,672 shares of our common stock to certain executive officers and employees under the Plan.
+On May 14, 2013, the Compensation Committee of our Board of Directors granted stock options will vest 33.3% per year over three years and are exercisable for up to ten years from the date of grant.
 The stock options will vest 33.3% per year over three years and are exercisable for up to ten years from the date of grant.
 These stock options were granted at an exercise price of \$29.94 per share, which is equal to the closing price for our common stock on the date of grant.
 On May 12, 2014, the Compensation Committee of our Board of Directors granted stock options to acquire 307,490 shares of our common stock to certain executive officers and employees under the Plan.
 The stock options will vest 33.3% per year over three years and are exercisable for up to ten years from the date of grant.
 These stock options were granted at an exercise price of \$33.50 per share, which is equal to the closing price for our common stock on the date of grant.
 On August 14, 2014, pursuant to his employment agreement, the Compensation Committee of our Board of Directors granted stock options to acquire 10,485 shares of our common stock to Thomas Hochuli, our Vice-President of Operations, under the Plan.
 The stock options will vest 33.3% per year over three years and are exercisable for up to ten years from the date of grant.
 These stock options were granted at an exercise price of \$34.79 per share, which is equal to the closing price for our common stock on the date of grant.
 Termination of employment prior to vesting will result in forfeiture of the unvested stock options.